On the Road: Music in On the Road

 Kerouac also notes several other musical artists without mentioning specific records: Miles Davis (Pt.
 1, Ch.
 3; Pt.
 3, Ch.
 10); George Shearing and his drummer Denzil Best (Pt.
 2, Ch.
 4; Pt.
 3, Ch.
 10); Slim Gaillard (Pt.
 2, Ch.
 11); Lester Young (Pt.
 3, Ch.
 10; Pt.
 4, Ch.
 1); Louis Armstrong (Pt.
 3, Ch.
 10); Roy Eldridge (Pt.
 3, Ch.
 10); Count Basie (Pt.
 3, Ch.
 10); Bennie Moten (Pt.
 3, Ch.
 10); Hot Lips Page (Pt.
 3, Ch.
 10); Thelonious Monk (Pt.
 3, Ch.
 10); Anita O'Day (Pt.
 3, Ch.
 10); Stan Getz (Pt.
 4, Ch.
 1); Lucky Millinder (Pt.
 4, Ch.
 4); and Duke Ellington (Pt.
 5).

 Jazz and other types of music are also featured more generally as a backdrop, with the characters often listening to music in clubs or on the radio.
 For example, while driving across the upper Midwest toward New York City, Sal mentions that he and Dean are listening to the radio show of well-known jazz deejay Symphony Sid Torin (Pt.
 3, Ch.
 11).

-Kerouac even delves into the classical music genre briefly, having Sal attend a performance of Beethoven's sole opera, Fidelio (1805), in Central City, Colorado, as performed by "stars of the Metropolitan" who are visiting the area for the summer (Pt.
+Kerouac also delves into the classical music genre briefly, having Sal attend a performance of Beethoven's sole opera, Fidelio (1805), in Central City, Colorado, as performed by "stars of the Metropolitan" who are visiting the area for the summer (Pt.
 1, Ch.
 9).

 Influence

-On the Road has been an influence on various poets, writers, actors and musicians, including Bob Dylan, Van Morrison, Jim Morrison, Jerry Garcia, David Bowie and Hunter S. Thompson.
+On the Road has been an influence on poets, writers, actors, and musicians–including Bob Dylan, Van Morrison, Jim Morrison, Jerry Garcia, David Bowie, Hunter S. Thompson and Matty Healy.

 From journalist Sean O'Hagan, in a 2007 article published in The Guardian:

-In his book Light My Fire: My Life with The Doors, Ray Manzarek (keyboard player of The Doors) wrote "I suppose if Jack Kerouac had never written On the Road, The Doors would never have existed."
+In his book Light My Fire: My Life with The Doors, Ray Manzarek (keyboard player of The Doors) wrote, "I suppose if Jack Kerouac had never written On the Road, The Doors would never have existed."

 On the Road influenced an entire generation of musicians, poets, and writers including Allen Ginsberg.
 Because of Ginsberg's friendship with Kerouac, Ginsberg was written into the novel through the character Carlo Marx.
 Ginsberg recalled that he was attracted to the beat generation, and Kerouac, because the beats valued "detachment from the existing society," while at the same time calling for an immediate release from a culture in which the most "freely" accessible items—bodies and ideas—seemed restricted.
 Ginsberg incorporated a sense of freedom of prose and style into his poetry as a result of the influence of Kerouac.

 Eric Kripke, creator of long-running series Supernatural, has also cited On the Road as a major inspiration for the fantasy series.